-An, Entrepreneurial leader, is defined as the owner manager of an organization or Business Enterprise with considerable initiative and risk.
-The risk and high volatility of the entrepreneurial business, is the life blood of the capitalist society.
+An Entrepreneurial, leader, is defined as the owner manager of an organization or Business Enterprise with considerable initiative and risk.
+The risk and high volatility of the, entrepreneurial mindset, is the life blood of the capitalist society.
 Because of the high risk of failure of the, Entrepreneur, (statistics says 1 in every 10 businesses will succeed) it is of paramount importance to have an effective, Leader, at the helm.

 - Passionate - You must care about people above profits.
 People encompass the, entrepreneur, customers, employees community.

-- Vision - An, entrepreneurial leader, must have vision.
+- Vision - A leader, must have vision.
 Without vision his business will perish.